ietf-satp/draft-ietf-satp-usecases/draft-ietf-satp-usecases.md

 {: #decentralized-commerce-digital-art}

-There is currently growing interest within many artist communities of developing and selling digital-only artwork, in which the artwork consists of a file in a well-known (e.g. JPEG, MPEG) format that is created by an artist.
-The artists seek to sell copies of the digital-only artwork on the global marketplace, allowing anyone in the world to purchase a copy and consume (e.g. display offline) the artwork at the buyer’s discretion.
+There is currently growing interest within many artist communities of developing and selling digital-only artwork, in which the artwork consists of a file in a well-known (e.g., JPEG, MPEG) format that is created by an artist.
+The artists seek to sell copies of the digital-only artwork on the global marketplace, allowing anyone in the world to purchase a copy and consume (e.g., display offline) the artwork at the buyer’s discretion.
 Currently, the most popular technological vehicle to achieve this goal is through the tokenization of the copies of the artwork coupled with digital encryption/signature technologies to transfer control (and thereby legal ownership) of the digital-only artwork to the buyer.

-Although there are a number of technical and legal challenges (e.g. copyright enforcement) to completing such a sale, one key issue pertains to the sale and payment for digital-only artwork across national borders.
+Although there are a number of technical and legal challenges (e.g., copyright enforcement) to completing such a sale, one key issue pertains to the sale and payment for digital-only artwork across national borders.
 Many nations enforce taxation upon the sale of any asset, including that of artwork generally both domestically and internationally.
 Thus, when the control/ownership of a tokenized digital-only artwork is transferred to a new owner in a foreign nation and payment is received, taxation must be obtained at the point-of-sale (which could be an online platform) and proof of delivery must be traceable to ensure that no taxation-avoidance occurs.
 A secure asset transfer protocol between systems that can be built on distributed or shared ledgers via gateways with designated legal authority is necessary to enforce governmental regulations and provide accountability.

 ## Payment for Streaming Services

 {: #decentralized-commerce-streaming}

-Streaming services like Netflix and IPTV can tap into the cryptocurrency and DeFi user market by offering content on distributed ledger networks using smart contracts.
+Streaming services like Netflix and IPTV can tap into the cryptocurrency and DeFi user markets by offering content on distributed ledger networks using smart contracts.
 Instead of monthly subscriptions, they can offer pay-as-you-go streaming of arbitrarily low amounts to large numbers of users on such networks.
-Content transfer can be backed by NFTs, which the user can redeem on any video or audio playback app.
-Because there already exist several payment networks for unregulated (e.g., Bitcoin) and regulated (e.g., CBDC) currencies, the content networks are likely to remain independent and not involve any monetary transactions on their own ledgers, as that would create safety and regulatory issues.
+Content transfer can be backed by NFTs, which users can redeem on any video or audio playback application.
+Because here already exist several payment networks for unregulated (e.g., Bitcoin) and regulated (e.g., CBDC) currencies, the content networks are likely to remain independent and not involve any monetary transactions on their own ledgers, as that would create safety and regulatory issues.
 Content transfer in a content network can be backed by a corresponding payment in a payment network if there is a facility to transfer payment receipts from the latter to the former.
 This can be fulfilled through the data sharing mode of SATP, whereby knowledge of payment along with authenticity proof can be communicated across networks.
 Alternatively, an atomic swap of the content and the payment can occur across both networks using the asset exchange mode of SATP.

-In a related example, if the user wishes to obtain content that is not available currently with the streaming service provider, that provider may seek and purchase that content from another distributer that is offering it on a different content network.
+In a related example, if users wish to obtain content that is not available currently with the streaming service provider, that provider may seek and purchase that content from another distributer that is offering it on a different content network.
 The copyright to that content can be backed by NFTs and the secure transfer of those NFTs from one network to another will require SATP.

-Though these examples show what is possible, there are actual ongoing attempts to facilitate transactions of this ilk by prominent content providers and even countries.
-In China, for instance, telecom operators like China Mobile and Huawei, and companies like Alibaba Cloud, are building large-scale networks like the Blockchain-based Service Network (BSN) {{BSN22}} and data exchanges {{CDE23}} using distributed ledger technology to facilitate cross-system applications for content exchanges and transfers.
+Though these examples show what is possible, ongoing initiatives in Europe and China are aimed at facilitating data and asset transfers.
+Since 2022, China has issued a series of policies and guidelines to promote the development of a nationwide data market that supports data elements' assetization, capitalization, and circulation {{CNMeas}}.
+A multi-layered national data infrastructure is slated be built by the end of 2029 to support transaction, transmission, and utilization, of data; telecom operators like China Mobile and China Unicom are building large- scale networks to enable data transmission {{CNDatInf}}.
+Design and implementation of this infrastructure will be guided by the newly established National Data Standardization Technical Committee (TC609), which will coordinate with existing data circulation standards organizations like ISO/IEC JTC 1/SC 32 and ISO/IEC JTC 1/SC 42, and reuse existing standards.

+In Europe, several projects like Gaia-X {{GaiaX}} and Catena-X {{CatenaX}} aim to create secure, decentralized, and interoperable data infrastructures.
+Catena-X specifically targets data exchanges in automotive industry operations while Gaia-X is a more generic, EU-wide data infrastructure.
+The International Data Spaces Association (IDSA) produces several ISO standards like ISO/IEC AWI 20151 and ISO/IEC 23751:2022 for exchanges across data spaces {{IDSA}}.
+The IDSA also partners with the Eclipse Foundation to implement open-source solutions {{EclDS}} and jointly develop the Dataspace Protocol (DSP), using which data usage policies, usage contracts, and schemas can be negotiated (in the so-called "control plane") between two data-exchange gateway peers {{DSP}}.
+The actual post-negotiation data transfer (in the so-called "data plane") is out of scope of DSP, and here SATP can fill the gap.

 # Trustworthy DNS Resource Record Migrations using an Augmented EPP